Investors welcome Europe's bank tests as step in right direction

 “It’s meaningfully positive for market sentiment."

-Twelve of the 25 failing banks have already covered their capital shortfalls after raising a collective 15 billion euros this year and of the remaining 10 billion euros, nearly a third of that should be raised via restructuring plans already in place for Greek lenders Eurobank, Piraeus and National Bank of Greece.
+Twelve of the 25 failing banks have already covered their capital shortfalls after raising a collective 15 billion euros (11.81 billion pounds) his year and of the remaining 10 billion euros, nearly a third of that should be raised via restructuring plans already in place for Greek lenders Eurobank (EURBr.AT), Piraeus (BOPr.AT) and National Bank of Greece (NBGr.AT).

-Monte dei Paschi, Italy's third-largest bank, was the biggest loser, with a capital hole of 2.1 billion euros still to fill, prompting it to hire Citigroup and UBS to advise on strategic options, according to a source familiar with the matter.
+Monte dei Paschi (BMPS.MI), Italy's third-largest bank, was the biggest loser, with a capital hole of 2.1 billion euros still to fill, prompting it to hire Citigroup and UBS to advise on strategic options, according to a source familiar with the matter.

 With capital shortfalls largely concentrated in banks in Italy, Greece and Cyprus the results were reassuring for investors in bank shares and junior bonds, which might have been at risk of losses if the failures had been bigger and more widespread.